mpaolone/ATOFcalibration/README.md

 2) Text prompt will ask which calibration to run (T0, Veff, Atten, TW)

+Chose H4, select your data file from the prompt window

+Click Run

 After processing events, click on an entry in the table to display relevant histograms.
 This will also output calibration table to a text file in the main directory.